Material Science Jobs & Careers

 • Working with industry standards

-What qualifications do you need for a career in Paid Media?
+What qualifications do you need for a career in Material Science?

 You will need to have a BSc, MSc or PhD qualification in Material Science, Material Engineering, Chemical Engineering or Applied Chemistry with a large focus on developing, characterising and testing materials.